letskeepongoing/Projects/README.md

 # Projects

-Here will be the repository for my projects.
+Here will be the repository for some of the projects I have worked on.

 I am building a portfolio of projects to show knowledge in control theory and robotics.